of The School Psychologist

 As a general guideline, articles should not exceed 2,500 words total (including references).

 Instructions on preparing the manuscript (including, tables, figures, references, metrics and abstracts) appear in the Publication Manual of the American Psychological Association (6th edition).

 Manuscripts are to comply with the APA Journal Article Reporting Standards (JARS; see American Psychologist, 2008, 63, 839–851 or Appendix in the Publication Manual).
 Papers that do not conform to these guidelines and those that are not appropriate for publication in the Student Corner may be returned without full review.
-If you have any questions about submitting an article for the Student Corner, please contact the current editor, Alexandria Muldrew.
+If you have any questions about submitting an article for the Student Corner, please contact the current editor, Cydney Quinn.

 View Past Issues